impact-hiv/NepidemiX/doc/documentation.rst

 As nepidemix was intended to mainly run simulations and these can be rather complex as well as dependent on the type of process and network used, the Simulation class is initialized using a configuration object.
 Currently this is a :ref:`Nepidemix-API-NepidemixConfigParser` object, derived from the python2 standard class ConfigParser.RawConfigParser, but this may come to change in future versions.
 The configuration will among other things tell the simulation class what type of process to use and what kind of network generating function.
 Simulation will thereafter create both these objects.

+For examples on how to configure and run a simulation see the :ref:`tutorial`.
+For a full list of configuration options see the API documentation for the :ref:`Simulation <NepidemiX-API-Simulation>` class.

 API-reference: :ref:`API_Simulations`

 Network generation
 -------------------

-There is no dedicated network class in networkmodule, instead it relies on the very well developed and efficient `NetworkX <http://networkx.lanl.gov/>`_ Graph.
+There is no dedicated network class in nepidemix, instead it relies on the very well developed and efficient `NetworkX <http://networkx.lanl.gov/>`_ Graph.
 In order to tell Simulation what graph to generate the configuration option **network_func** is set.
 However, this can not be set directly to a NetworkX Graph generating function.
 Instead it must be set to a so called wrapper that takes the options destined for the function (as given in the section **NetworkParameters**) and cast them to the appropriate types.
 This is due to the fact that there is no native way of determine either type from a raw ini file, nor to query a python function for what types it requires for its parameters.

 The current solution is not very elegant, a future update of the software will include type specification possibilities in the ini file instead.
 Currently, however, wrappers are defined in the nepidemix file networkgenerationwrappers.py .
 One example is::